Figured out the avatars – you have to be using gravatar.com I think.

 There was a moderately new BIOS, only a few months younger than the one I had, but installing it had no effect.

-After googling around I ran across an article
+Still no drive.
+After googling around I ran across

 And sure ernough, I got my new drive listed, with 938 GB (damn those marketing droids!)

 I seem to be downloading a couple of Gigs of stuff this morning.

 First off is

 which was released today.

 I am grabbing both the “desktop” and “server” editions.